dholakiya-pankaj/WallpaperAppExample/README.md

 9. Effective error handling
 10. Used .toml file to centralize dependencies at one place.

+## How to start with Unsplash API
+Here's a step-by-step guide on how to get an API key and secret key for the Unsplash API:
+1. Sign Up/Login to [Unsplash website](https://unsplash.com/)
+2. Create an Application:
+After logging in, go to the [Unsplash Developers](https://unsplash.com/oauth/applications) page.
+You'll need to create an "Application" to generate your API keys.
+3. Create a New Application by clicking on "New Application" button and fill out the required details.
+4. Agree to Terms and Submit.
+5. Get API Keys:
+After creating your application, you'll be taken to the application dashboard.
+Here, you'll find your Access Key and Secret Key.
+These are your API keys that you'll use to authenticate your requests to the Unsplash API.
+6. Use the Keys:
+Include these key in your API requests as headers (e.g., Authorization: Client-ID YOUR_ACCESS_KEY).

+This is all you need to do for using Unsplash api.

 ## Contributing
 Feel free to contribute, let's make this app more better.